-Just like people, your cat's skin is covered in a micro-cosmic soup of bacteria, yeast, and fungus that live in harmony on the surface of the skin.
+Just like people, your cat's skin is covered in a micro-cosmic soup of bacteria, yeast, and fungi that live in harmony on the surface of the skin.
 The skin barrier and skin microbiome work together to help protect the body from external aggressors.
-If this tiny ecosystem gets out of balance, an abnormal amount of bacteria, yeast or fungus can cause skin inflammation or dermatitis.
+If this tiny ecosystem gets out of balance, an abnormal amount of bacteria, yeast or fungi can cause skin inflammation or dermatitis.

 Skin infections can be triggered by an underlying disease, such as: